NFischer08/Semi24-Fileexplorer/README.md

 Now have fun using our File Explorer 🎉🎉🎉

 ## Error Handling
-In case you encounter any problems try what the error messages tell you to do.
+In case you encounter any problems try what the error messages tells you to do.
+View the log for more information (`~/file_explorer.log`).
-If that doesn't work or the program crashes when starting it often helps to just restart the program.
+If that doesn't work or the program crashes when starting it can help to restart the program.
 Furthermore deleting the [database](src-tauri/data/db) (`~/data/db/..`) or deleting the [config files](src-tauri/data/config) can help too

 ## Project configuration